maxlieb/PushRDPWrap/README.md

 If github is filtered just copy the script, once you get it onto the disk it works offline.

 Other ideas I used it with:
-Run it using SCCM's 'run script' feature - that allows me to execute it almost in realtime and even of the computer is not on LAN.
+Run it using SCCM's 'run script' feature - that allows me to execute it almost in realtime, and even if the computer is not on LAN (Working from home).
-Once done I can RDP into it.
+Once done I can RDP away into it,
-if Off LAN I can do it using some RMM solution, MeshCentral for example, which can also technically run the script in the first place.
+If Off LAN I can do it using some RMM solution, MeshCentral for example, which can also technically run the script in the first place.

 # PushRDPWrap